KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** offthegridmorty

-**Description:** Morty strikes again with a great mod—KOTOR 2 adds Battle Meditation as an active ability, and that's a fertile field for a back-port into the original game.
+**Description:** KOTOR 2 adds Battle Meditation as an active ability, and that's a fertile field for a back-port into the original game.
 Bastila is the only one who receives this power with this mod, making her much more unique and indeed powerful, as she's made out to be.

 **Category & Tier:** Added Content & Immersion / 3 - Suggested